 In the Stephen Spielberg movie “Close Encounters of the Third Kind” a father abandons his family and loses his job to leave with alien visitors.
 The plot never set well with me, and having two kids of my own I just thought, “a parent would never do that.”
 In 2005, in an interview, Speilberg admitted that now that he has kids he would have never had the main character leave his family like that.

 Yet, crazier things happen.
-I learned yesterday that a father who is married with four children, ranging in ages of from 6 months to 13 years old has made the short list for the first manned mission to Mars.
+I learned yesterday that a father who is married with four children, ranging in ages from 6 months to 13 years old has made the shortlist for the first manned mission to Mars.
 It is a one-way trip.

-He has made the first cut to a list of about 1,000 finalists, so his chance of taking the trip are quite slim, but the very idea of a father leaving his family to go to Mars has set off a flurry of comments on Facebook and elsewhere.
+He has made the first cut to a list of about 1,000 finalists, so his chance of making the trip is quite slim, but the very idea of a father leaving his family to go to Mars has set off a flurry of comments on Facebook and elsewhere.
 Here are some of the more popular comments:

 Every individual that chooses to accomplish something great in their life must make sacrifices.
 Lawyers that choose jobs in the top NYC firms make a huge sacrifice as well.
 They make $1-$2 Million dollars per year at the big firms once they make partner—but at what cost?
-You can’t bill 2,200+ hours per year and have much time left for work-life-ballance.
+You can’t bill 2,200+ hours per year and have much time left for work-life balance.
 Some sacrifice time, others put their lives at risk.
-Soldiers, deep sea drillers, and aid workers in war zones all take great risks while seeking their goals.
-Those four brave souls that decide to take this first trip to Mars will be making the ultimate sacrifice, but their names will be remember by history forever.
+Soldiers, deep-sea drillers, and aid workers in war zones all take great risks while seeking their goals.
+Those four brave souls that decide to take this first trip to Mars will be making the ultimate sacrifice, but their names will be remembered by history forever.
 What percentage of all human beings will ever have a chance to be remembered that way?

 I guess my final thought is this, don’t be too quick to judge those willing to sacrifice in search of something great.
 I think there is something inside all of us that drives us to sacrifice personally for the greater good of society.
 If it wasn’t for this drive inside all of us, we may have never survived as a species.